Corey Bailey

 improved oxide formulations allowed for increased dynamic range.
 Unfortunately,

-during the mid 1970’s, many manufacturers changed their oxide formulation
+during the mid 1970’s, many manufacturers changed their oxide formulation (mainly

-those newer tape formulations had severe oxide shedding problems.
+Some of those newer tape formulations had severe oxide shedding problems.

 As it turns out, that was an indication of things to come in later years.

-polyester base) has absorbed moisture over time, causing the oxide to become
+has absorbed moisture over time, causing the oxide to become soft and sticky and

-soft and sticky and leave oxide deposits on all of the stationary tape recorder
+leave oxide deposits on all of the stationary tape recorder parts (Guides, Heads,

-parts (Guides, Heads, Tape Lifters, etc.).
-Quite often, the tape will chatter across
+Tape Lifters, etc.).
+Quite often, the tape will chatter across the tape heads as the

-the tape heads as the result of a condition known as sticky-shed syndrome.
+result of a condition known as sticky-shed syndrome.

 Ampex Corporation, one of the manufacturers plagued by the reformulation

-problems, came up with the solution of “baking” audio tapes at 130 degrees
+problems, came up with the solution of ‘baking’ audio tapes at 130 degrees

 Fahrenheit for 12 to 24 hours, depending on the size of the reel and the thickness

 of the tape.
-Much has been written about this process, and the research
+Much has been written about this process, and the research continues.

-shown that polyester tape can be baked more than once.
-The possibility of
+tape can be baked more than once.
+The possibility of adverse affects resulting from

-adverse affects resulting from audio tape baking is still being debated.
-I discuss
+audio tape baking is still being debated.

-the baking process in a separate article.
+I discuss the baking process in a separate article.

-Identifying the track format:
+Identifying the track format

-One of the simplest ways to
+One of the simplest ways to identify the track format of a recorded tape is to view it

-magnetic viewer.
-This is a gadget
+with a magnetic viewer.
+This is a gadget that has extremely fine magnetic particles

-When placed over a recorded
+suspended in a fluid.
+When placed over a recorded tape, the magnetic viewer

-the actual magnetic recording and
+shows the actual magnetic recording and reveals the track format….almost.

 Here are two pictures of recorded